ComputeCanada/wheels_builder/docs/wheel_architecture.md

 * x86-64-v3 avx2  : requires Gentoo 2023 and depends on libraries located in arch/avx2
 * x86-64-v4 avx512  : requires Gentoo 2023 and depends on libraries located in arch/avx512

+> [!NOTE]
-*NOTE*: While the script tries to make a good job, there are cases e.g. when a wheel depends on a certain library or certain version of a library that is available only in one of the NIX or Gentoo layers but not the other, where it makes a wrong prediction.
+> While the script tries to make a good job, there are cases e.g. when a wheel
+> depends on a certain library or certain version of a library that is available only
+> in one of the NIX or Gentoo layers but not the other, where it makes a wrong prediction.

 Make sure to test it!